 The following is the suggested sequence of courses for this degree.
-However, courses that do not have a prerequisite do not have to be taken in order.
-Emergency Medical Services (EMSP) courses must be taken according to the suggested sequence.
+However, courses that do not have a prerequisite do not have to be taken in the order listed.
+Emergency Medical Services (EMSP) courses must be taken in the sequence shown.
 Part-time students may require more than five semesters to complete their degrees.